-Forty-five clock hours of supervised practical experience in the classroom at the middle/junior high level.
-Prerequisites: EDU 2113 or EDU 2313 (or either may be taken concurrently), 2.50 GPA and completion of the teacher education file.
-Permission from the Coordinator of Clinical Experiences must be obtained, and teacher candidate must pre-enroll.
+This field experience consists of forty-five clock hours of supervised practical experience in the classroom at the middle/junior high level (grades 5-9).
+Teacher candidates must complete the teacher education file, gain permission from the Coordinator of Clinical Experiences, and pre-enroll.
+Prerequisites: EDU 2113 or 2313 (or concurrent enrollment in either) and 2.50 GPA.
 Course fee \$12.
-Pass/Fail credit is given.